ClaudioMartino/scraping/models/README.md

 ```

 ## Results
-The dataset contains 15030 people.
+The dataset contains 15030 people in total.

 ### Quality
 Most of the birth dates are missing.